Quick Insights

 1. The Pilot Marine Spatial Assessment Tool (Ross et al. 2020) was developed to evaluate options for assessing and balancing marine use change in the D’Entrecasteaux Channel in the southeast of Tasmania.

-It was a collaborative project with the Department of Primary Industries, Parks, Water and Environment (DPIPWE) under the Sustainable Marine Research Collaboration Agreement (SMRCA).
+It was a collaborative project with the Department of Natural Resources and Environment Tasmania (DNRET) under the Sustainable Marine Research Collaboration Agreement (SMRCA).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------